The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 We can see how this works by considering an extreme case where we are given just the following two leaves of the sequence:

-By expressing not just abstract sameness, but also a differential running throughout the series, the movement “specifies the forms possible to the series”.
+By expressing not just the sameness of one or more features abstracted from all the individual forms, but also a differential running throughout the series, the movement “specifies the forms possible to the series”.
 Here, in this movement, we have truly generalized upon the entire series in a way that no abstract and simplifying reduction to common features and no fixed image would allow.
 What the common schema fails to provide is “the differential that runs throughout”.

 If there were no differential — if the image above showed two identical forms — then we would have no way to identify any sort of transformative movement.
 But because there is a differential, our enlivened and mobilized imagination can recognize in each sensible leaf the one true “leaf” capable of generating it.
 This is not a physical leaf, but rather the single movement out of which the sensible leaves have “fallen”.
 Thanks to our apprehension of this movement, the sensible leaf is no longer perceived as merely itself, but as a manifestation of a gesture.